Think-and-Dev/gitbook-docs-test/docs/abis/MoCState.md

 ### setLiquidationPrice

-Calculates price at liquidation event as the relation between the doc total supply and the amount of RBTC available to distribute
+Calculates price at liquidation event as the relation between the stableToken total supply and the amount of ReserveTokens available to distribute

 ```js
 function setLiquidationPrice() internal nonpayable